 Family Dysfunction

 A loved one’s compulsions may impact a family overtly or subtly.
 When a person spends an abnormal amount of time performing compulsive rituals, such as compulsively washing their hands, other family members’ schedules are naturally impacted, and it could cause conflict.
-Additionally, family members may become concerned and struggle to know how to help, especially when help is unwanted.4
+Additionally, family members may become concerned and struggle to know how to help their loved one with OCD, especially when help is unwanted.2

 Increased Stress

-OCD compulsions can cause different types of stress for the OCD individual and the people around them.
-Because of how much compulsions can interfere with an individual’s life, tasks that are simple for people without OCD compulsions can become quite taxing.
+OCD compulsions can cause an increase in stress for the individual and the people around them.
+Because of how much compulsions can interfere with someone’s life, tasks that are simple for people without OCD compulsions can become quite taxing.
 Additionally, the longer the person struggles with their compulsions, the stress can turn into chronic stress, leading to co-occurring disorders, such as anxiety and depression.
 In fact, depression and OCD commonly overlap due to these factors.

 Decreased Social Functioning

 Compulsions can impact a person with OCD’s career, schooling, and relationships.
-It is common for people with OCD to feel shame or embarrassment and avoid opening up to others.
+It is common for people with OCD to feel guilt, shame, or embarrassment and avoid opening up to others.
 This often leads them to isolate and decreases their ability to experience quality time with their loved ones.
-Also, they may struggle to get to work on time, perform job duties and communicate with their superiors about what they are going through.
+Also, they may struggle to get to work on time, perform job duties, and communicate with their superiors about what they are going through.

 Can Obsession Exist Without Compulsions?

-It is possible for people to have OCD without acting out any obvious behavioral compulsions, and this is referred to as pure O or pure obsessional OCD.
+It is possible for people to have OCD without acting out any obvious behavioral compulsions, and this is referred to as pure O, or purely obsessional OCD.
 In this dynamic, someone has a lot of obsessions and intrusive thoughts which they respond to with mental rituals.

 Why Do OCD Compulsions Develop?

-Compulsions usually develop due to trauma or OCD genetic predisposition.
-A person who experienced trauma may develop compulsive behavior to try to prevent another accident.5 Alternatively, compulsions may be an attempt to soothe the anxiety resulting from childhood trauma.
-The risk of developing OCD compulsions is significantly higher in those with a family history of this disorder.6,7 Rumination or excessive thinking may also develop into OCD compulsions, because it can be used as a way to cope with their distress.2
+Compulsions usually develop due to trauma or stress, plus an OCD genetic predisposition.
+A person who experienced trauma may develop compulsive behavior to try to prevent another accident.7 Alternatively, compulsions may be an attempt to soothe the anxiety resulting from childhood trauma.
+The risk of developing OCD compulsions is significantly higher in those with a family history of this disorder.8,9 Rumination or excessive thinking may also develop into OCD compulsions, because it can be used as a way to cope with the distress.10

 Treatment for OCD Compulsion

 Exposure and response prevention (ERP) is generally considered the most effective treatment for compulsions because it involves confronting the anxiety rather than just talking about it.
-Medication can be a helpful addition to ERP, but it is not a cure-all for OCD symptoms.
-Thought-stopping techniques practiced in cognitive behavioral therapy (CBT) are generally unhelpful and potentially harmful.8
+Medication can be a helpful addition to ERP, but it is not a cure-all for OCD symptoms.11

 Exposure Therapy (ERP)